 What is cryptocurrency staking?

-Staking cryptocurrency means you are holding cryptocurrency to verify transactions and support the network.
+Staking cryptocurrency means that you are holding cryptocurrency to verify transactions and support the network.
 In exchange for holding the crypto and strengthen the network, you will receive a reward.
-You can also call the an interest.
+You can also call it an interest.
 With staking you can generate a passive income by holding coins.
-Besides that you receive a reward, you can earn extra when the coin increases in value.
+Besides that you receive a reward (in the form of extra tokens), you can earn extra when the coin increases in value.
 Not all cryptocurrencies support staking.
 In this article we will explain everything about the staking process and which cryptocurrencies can be staked.

 How does cryptocurrency staking work?